avnet-iotconnect/proteus-neai-demo/README.md

 * Unzip the downloaded folder and then open it.

-* Navigate to the *iotc-python-examples-main* directory (the name of the overall repo and the first sub-directory will have the same name)
+* Navigate to the *Proteus-NEAI-Demo-main* directory (the name of the overall repo and the first sub-directory will have the same name after extraction)

-* Copy the *STM32MP157F_Demo* folder to a flash drive.
-This is the only part of the repository you will need for this demo.
+* Copy the interior *Proteus-NEAI-Demo-main* directory to a flash drive.

-* In the *STM32MP157F_Demo* directory on your flash drive, navigate to the *device_certificates* folder.
+* In the *Proteus-NEAI-Demo-main* directory on your flash drive, navigate to the *device_certificates* folder.

 * Copy your two individual device certificates from the folder you saved in Step 4 into this folder. **You cannot copy the whole certificate folder, you must copy the individual *.pem* and *.crt* files.**

-* Back in the *STM32MP157F_Demo* directory, open up the file *config.py* in a generic text editor.
+* Back in the *Proteus-NEAI-Demo-main* directory, open up the file *config.py* in a generic text editor.

 * To find your CPID and Environment, navigate to your main IoTConnect dashboard page, hover your curson over the gear icon on the tollbar located on the far-left side of the page, and then click "Key Vault":